-The FTA Tariff Tool is a tool to help you determine the tariff, or tax at the border, that certain foreign countries will collect when your product crosses into their country.
+The FTA Tariff Tool is an online resource to help you determine the tariff, or tax at the border, that certain foreign countries will collect when your product crosses into their country.
 In trade agreements, countries commit to lowering tariff rates over time to zero.
 The FTA Tariff Data Tool is a database with all of the rates the United States’ Free Trade Agreement (FTA) or Trade Promotion Agreement (TPA) partners have committed to implementing and maintaining.
-Additionally, the database includes the tariff rates for Panama, although this trade agreement has not yet been implemented.

 To use the FTA Tariff Tool will help you find a few key pieces of information: